matrix-org/matrix-spec-proposals/proposals/4222-sync-v2-state-after.md

 ## Security considerations

-There are no security concerns with this proposal, as it simply encodes the same information sent do clients in a different way
+There are no security concerns with this proposal, as it simply encodes the same information sent to clients in a different way

 ## Unstable prefix